hybridNeo/Flint/README.md

 The function specifies behavior at a single vertex V and a single superstep S

+Imstructions to run:
+run client INTRODUCER IP -i on introducer

+run client INTRODUCER on the other nodes

 C++ API:
 involves subclassing the predefined vertex class